Janus: Ancient interpretations

 Three etymologies were proposed by ancient erudites, each of them bearing implications about the nature of the god.
 The first one is based on the definition of Chaos given by Paul the Deacon: hiantem, hiare, "be open", from which the word Ianus would derive by the loss of the initial aspirate.
 In this etymology, the notion of Chaos would define the primordial nature of the god.

 Another etymology proposed by Nigidius Figulus is related by Macrobius: Ianus would be Apollo and Diana Iana, by the addition of a D for the sake of euphony.
 This explanation has been accepted by A. B. Cook and J. G. Frazer.
-It supports all the assimilations of Janus to the bright sky, the sun and the moon.
+It supports all the assimilations of Janus to the bright sky, the Sun and the Moon.
 It supposes a former *Dianus, formed on *dia- < *dy-eð2 from the Indo-European root *dey- shine represented in Latin by dies day, Diovis and Iuppiter.
-However the form Dianus postulated by Nigidius is not attested.
+The form Dianus postulated by Nigidius, however, is not attested.

 A third etymology indicated by Cicero, Ovid and Macrobius, which explains the name as Latin, deriving it from the verb ire ("to go") is based on the interpretation of Janus as the god of beginnings and transitions.

 Theology and functions

-While the fundamental nature of Janus is debated, in most modern scholars' view the god's functions may be seen as being organized around a single principle: presiding over all beginnings and transitions, whether abstract or concrete, sacred or profane.
-Interpretations concerning the god's fundamental nature either limit it to this general function or emphasize a concrete or particular aspect of it (identifying him with light the sun, the moon, time, movement, the year, doorways, bridges etc.) or else see in the god a sort of cosmological principle, interpreting him as a uranic deity.
+While the fundamental nature of Janus is debated, in most modern scholars' view the god's functions may be seen as being organised around a single principle: presiding over all beginnings and transitions, whether abstract or concrete, sacred or profane.
+Interpretations concerning the god's fundamental nature either limit it to this general function or emphasize a concrete or particular aspect of it (identifying him with light, the Sun, the Moon, time, movement, the year, doorways, bridges, etc.) or else see in the god a sort of cosmological principle, interpreting him as a uranic deity.

 Almost all of these modern explanations were originally formulated by the ancients.